aws-samples/cfn101-workshop/workshop/content/intermediate/templates/policy-as-code-with-guard/_index.md

 {{%expand "Want to see the solution?" %}}
+Note: content shown next is also available in relevant files located in the `code/solutions/policy-as-code-with-guard` directory.

-* Append this content to the `test-example-bucket.guard.yaml` unit test file:
+* Append this content to the `example_bucket_tests.yaml` unit test file:

 ```
 - input: